MJKWoolnough/ics/README.md

 ```

 PropTimezoneURL provides a means for a "VTIMEZONE" component to point to a
-network location that can be used to retrieve an up- to-date version of itself
+network location that can be used to retrieve an up- to-date version of itself.

 #### type PropTrigger